The Best Way to Invest £50k: Six Things to Think About

 If you want more cash in your pocket, then an income-focused investment could be more your thing.

-On the other hand, those thinking of retirement will be more suited to investments with long-term growth.
+On the other hand, those thinking of investing for retirement will be more suited to ventures with long-term growth.

 2. Are You a Short-Term or Long-Term Investor?